-The resident engineer verifies that the contractor submits a completed Form CEM-2406, "Monthly Disadvantaged Business Enterprises (DBE) Payment," including explanation of differences between the original commitment and payment to the

-DBE in the comment section.
-A copy is emailed to the Office of Business and Economic Opportunity at Business and <a href="mailto:Business.Support.Unit@dot
+The resident engineer verifies that the contractor submits a completed Form CEM-2406, "Monthly Disadvantaged Business Enterprises (DBE) Payment," including explanation of differences between the original commitment and payment to the DBE in the comment section.
+A copy is emailed to the Office of Civil Rights to Business.Support.Unit@dot.ca.gov.